This violet oil, extracted from violet leaves and flowers of wild violets, offers numerous skin benefits and potential relief for insomnia.

 Might help with dry eye disease

-Intranasal administration of violet oil may help with a dry eye disease (2)
+Intranasal administration of violet oil may help with dry eye disease (2)

-Its anti-inflammatory properties might help with muscular and joint problems where detoxification and pain relief are required such as rheumatic aches and pains.
+Its anti-inflammatory properties help with muscular and joint problems requiring detoxification and pain relief, such as rheumatic aches and pains.

 promotes lymph production or lymph flow

-Violet oil encourages healthy lymphatic circulation and may, therefore help to reduce the size of lumps and bumps that are associated with cysts or fibrocystic breasts
+Violet oil encourages a healthy lymphatic system and circulation.
+By supporting the lymphatic vessels, it may, therefore, help reduce the size of lumps and bumps associated with cysts or fibrocystic breasts.

-Similar way works also Violet tincture that is very easy to make.
+A similar way also works with Violet tincture, which is very easy to make.

-Adding a few drops of violet oil into a bath helps ease the discomfort of haemorrhoids.
+Adding a few drops of violet oil into a bath helps ease the discomfort of hemorrhoids.

 Help with cough

-In the traditional Healer's Handbook - A Classic Guide to the Medicine of Avicenna violet Leaf oil has been used to calm the irritating cough by just rubbing with it the chest and breast thoroughly.
+In the traditional Healer’s Handbook—A Classic Guide to the Medicine of Avicenna—violet Leaf oil has been used to calm the irritating cough by rubbing it thoroughly on the chest and breasts.

-Violet leaf absolute is highly aromatic and one of the costliest fragrances that appear in natural perfumes.
-To produce 1 kilo of this very labour intensive natural fragrance material you need 2300 kilos of hand-picked violet leaves.
-Even though is usually used in very low concentrations it gives unique and characteristic fragrance that is very difficult to duplicate.
-Violet leaf absolute is extracted in a complex manner that requires the use of chemical solvents and cannot be made at home.
+Violet absolute, also called Violet essential oil, is highly aromatic and one of the costliest fragrances used in perfumery.
+To produce one kilo of this costliest and most labor-intensive natural fragrance material, you need 2300 kilos of hand-picked violet leaves.
+Even though violet leaf absolute is usually used in very low concentrations, it gives a unique and characteristic fragrance that is very difficult to duplicate.
+Violet leaf absolute is extracted in a complex manner that requires chemical solvents and cannot be made at home.

-Easy to spot violets are among first blooming flowers in early spring.
-The most common in Europe is viola odorata that is distinguished by a typical sweet aroma.
-Whereas violet that grows in North America is Viola sororia that lack the signature aroma.
+Easy-to-spot violets are among the first blooming flowers in early spring.
+The most common in Europe is viola odorata, which is distinguished by a typical sweet aroma.
+The fresh Violet that grows in North America is Viola sororia, which lacks the signature violet scent.
 However, both belong to the category of medicinal and culinary herbs.
-There is more than 550 viola genus, some of them are rare and should be protected, some are inedible or poisonous.
+There are more than 550 viola genera; some are rare and should be protected, and some are inedible or poisonous.

-Before you start foraging investigate and identify the type of species is in your neighbourhood and then research its uses.
+Before you start foraging, identify the type of species in your neighborhood and then research its uses.

 Sweet Almond oil

-Belongs to my favourite carrier oils.
-I have used it when making rosehip oil or elderflower oil as it is very beneficial for skin, especially matured.
+It is one of my favorite carrier oils.
+I have used it when making rosehip oil or elderflower oil, as it is very beneficial for the skin, especially mature skin.

 I like Its ability to boost collagen production and keep the skin hydrated and soft.